-- Three-year college diploma in Business or Marketing from a recognized institution within a minimum 3.0 gpa.
+- University degree or a three-year college diploma in Business or Marketing from a recognized institution within a minimum 3.0 gpa.

 - We will consider applicants who have a two-year college diploma or a partial university degree (75% complete), and who have a minimum of two years' work experience relevant to the program (transcript and resume review required).

 - All applicants must attend a mandatory program admission session.

 - All applicants shall complete a written assessment to evaluate their analytical/problem solving skills

 - English language proficiency